 There are also several Apple Watch faces that allow you to add the Rings as a Complication, so you can still see how you're getting on without the Rings taking centre stage on your wrist.

-TIP: A swipe from right to left on your iPhone's home screen can reveal the Activity widget, which when tapped on will reveal further breakdowns of your Ring data, and the ability to look at historical data.
-To add the Activity widget on your iPhone, swipe right to left, scroll to the bottom and press edit.
-Find the Activity widget and press "+".
-Use the lines on the right to re-order your widgets.
+TIP: A swipe from right to left on your iPhone's home screen can reveal the Fitness widget, which when tapped on will reveal further breakdowns of your Ring data, and the ability to look at historical data.
+To add the Fitness widget on your iPhone, swipe left to right, scroll to the bottom and press edit.
+Tap on the "+" in the top left corner and find the Fitness widget.
+Drag the widgets around to re-order them.

 How to earn badges on your Apple Watch